sidewayss/rAF/README.md

 These days animated video is much more common online than all but the most basic web animations.
 Why?
 More tools for creation and more reliable results.
 The one advantage that web animations have is interactivity, but how many interactive animations have you seen? *see <a href="https://sidewayss.com">my homepage's interactive greeting</a>*

-Running a digital video stream through a codec is a lot more reliable than running a JavaScript animation.
+Running digital video through a codec is a lot more reliable than running a JavaScript animation.
 Browser differences are minimal.
 The code is supremely optimized.
 Loss of resolution due to bandwidth is friendlier than a stuttering or otherwise malfunctioning animation, and users are more familiar with it.
 They understand what's to blame.

-I built this library for personal satisfaction & education, a goofy homepage, and to demonstrate that I can still design and build solid software.
+I built this library for personal satisfaction / education, a goofy homepage, and to demonstrate that I can still design and build solid software.
 I figure there might be a few other people out there who want to do more extreme animations and could find it useful.
-Maybe some people will even want to contribute...
+Maybe some will even want to contribute.